futrbeta/futrbeta.github.io/_posts/2016-09-16-Post-mounts-Adapters-and-Standards.md

 But then I found this.
 ![Post mount drawing](/images/front-pm.jpg)
-A drawing with the measurements for the diffrent post mounts.
+A drawing with the measurements for the different post mounts.

-Measureing the the C and D (65mm and 105mm). so it got to be a 180mm (PM 7") then.
+Measuring the the C and D (65mm and 105mm). so it got to be a 180mm (PM 7") then.
 Just what I got!
-Execlent!
-No need for a adapter then, hopefully.
+Excellent!
+No need for a adapter then, hopefully. ;)
 Will see if thats correct later next week when I get my front wheel.